For the average person who wants to lose weight

 Why do I feel tired after eating?

-A possible cause of fatigue after eating is that you've eaten a lot of carbohydrates, especially simple carbohydrates like flour and sugar.
+A possible cause of fatigue after eating is that you've eaten a lot of carbohydrates, especially refined carbohydrates like sugar and flour.
 The digestion of carbohydrates requires the body to generate insulin, and the need of the body to produce a high amount of insulin causes the fatigue.

 The intensity of the feeling of fatigue may indicate the potential of a diabetic condition.